 Let’s face it: keeping track of all your usernames and passwords is not a simple task.
 The average person today manages dozens of passwords with many different security requirements.

-Password managers are a tool to help alleviate the stress of having a ton of passwords and help defend against hackers by generating and storing a different password for each of your online accounts.
-These services store your login information behind a single encrypted key called a master password (the only one that you have to remember) and can also log in automatically to all your favorite websites.
+Password managers alleviate the stress of having a ton of passwords and help defend against hackers by generating and storing a different password for each of your online accounts.
+These services store your login information behind a single encrypted key called a master password (the only one that you have to remember), and they can also log in automatically to all your favorite websites.

-So what's the most important things to look for in a password manager?
+So what are the most important things to look for in a password manager?
 Read on for Money's advice.